neqto: Docs

 Edit or Delete a Device

-1. Go to the device list and reference the above picture.
+1. Navigate to the device list and reference the above picture.

 2. Click the pencil icon in the row of the device you wish to edit.